-The new button adds more space between commands to make Excel easier to use with a touch screen
+The new button adds more space between commands to make Excel easier to use with a touch screen.

-With the increasing availability of touch screen computers running Windows 10, this is a very useful new Excel 365 feature if you use this type of device.
+With the increasing availability of touch screen computers running Windows 10, this is a very useful if you use this type of device.